Nick-Sullivan/gif-code/server/README.md

 GIPHY_API_KEY="INSERT KEY HERE"
 ```

-If you want to create a new environment, change `dev` to any unique string and follow the remaining steps.
+If you want to create a different environment, change `dev` to any unique string and follow the remaining steps.

 3. Initialise terraform